-- students that speak more using high-quality reasoning in language arts achieve better outcomes (Šeďová et al., 2019, Czech Republic). - studies of primary mathematics in the US found that providing detailed and correct explanations backed up with evidence relates to higher achievement (Webb et al., 2008, 2009, 2014).
+- students that speak more using high-quality reasoning in language arts achieve better outcomes (Šeďová et al., 2019, Czech Republic). - studies of primary mathematics in the US found that providing detailed and correct explanations backed up with evidence relates to higher achievement.

-A team at the University of Cambridge produced compelling evidence about the impact of teacher-student dialogue.
+Recently, a team at the University of Cambridge produced compelling evidence about the impact of teacher-student dialogue.
 The data came from detailed analyses of 144 lessons by 72 teachers in 48 English primary schools (http://tinyurl.com/ESRCdialogue).

-Which elements of dialogue are strongly associated with learning gains?
+Which talk moves are strongly associated with learning gains?

-- building on ideas is particularly important - invitations to build on ideas - challenging and questioning others' views respectfully\

-These elements need to happen in the context of a supportive culture, in which there is:

-- active student participation multiple students give extended contributions and engage with others' ideas - explicit use of ground rules for dialogue supporting dialogic practices, negotiated with students
+- building on ideas is particularly important - invitations to build on ideas - challenging and questioning others' views respectfully\ - These talk moves need to happen in the context of a supportive classroom, in which these elements are found: - active student participation multiple students give extended contributions and engage with others' ideas - explicit use of ground rules for talk supporting dialogic practices, negotiated with students